arcanis/virtjs/README.md

 > Virt.js is a library designed to easily emulate various architectures using a common Javascript API.
 These emulators can be plugged to multiple input and output devices.

+## Why another emulation library ?

+Actually, there isn't any JS emulation library (yet).
+There is a lot of proof-of-concept emulators, originally developed as applications, and a few of them have been repackaged to be npm-compatible, but as far as I know, none of them has a strong focus on its public API.

+Virt.js wants to fill this space by providing a consistent API to the developer.
+This way, any application can start manage an emulator to do various tasks, such as writing AIs, sharing demo ROM, trying new gameplay concepts, revisiting old games, ...

+A stretch goal is to achieve acceptable performances on mobile (at least Android).

 ## Requirements

 - [Typed Arrays](http://caniuse.com/#feat=typedarrays)